You've found the link to RVA's finest produce!

-Check out our new Farm Membership Program for 2014 on our Member Info page!
+Check out our CSA Farm Membership Program on our Member Info page!

 Our compost grown vegetables, greens, and herbs are harvested daily from our family farm located less than 5 miles from downtown Richmond.
 Throughout the year, we will offer a seasonal availability of over 60 varieties of specialty and heirloom vegetables for gourmet cooks and salad lovers alike.
 Farmer’s market prices and the ability to buy freshly harvested greens, vegetables, and herbs directly from your farmer make Victory Farms the best choice for your veg needs!

-We are taking Farm Membership applications for 2014 – a limited number of members, but all the great features of our former CSA’s – so let us know soon if you're interested in making a commitment to eating healthy and buying weekly from Victory Farms!
-Details and applications on this website and at the Market and Farmstand!
+We are taking Farm Membership applications for 2016 so submit an application soon if you're interested in making a commitment to eating healthy and buying locally from Victory Farms!
+Details and application on this website!

 Last December, we lost one of our best volunteers and a cherished friend, George Cruger.
 Most of the images on our Photo Gallery were taken by George over the course of 2007-2011.
 He came out to the farm, the markets, the farm parties - in the rain, the heat and the icy mornings to document our farm life and work.
 Retired from the Virginia Museum of Fine Arts where he worked for three decades as the Photography Curator, the Publications Manager, and Editor.
-In fact, VMFA just opened a new exhibition called "Unreal: Conceptual Photography from the 1970s and 80s," that has been dedicated in memorium to George.
+In fact, VMFA organized an exhibition in 2013 called "Unreal: Conceptual Photography from the 1970s and 80s," that was dedicated in memorium to George.
 We miss him dearly and are so thankful to have had so much fun with him and to be able to share some of his photo talents with you here.
 Thanks George!! xoxo